This article is intended to bring attention to local pollinators, and show how focusing on honey bees does not solve "the bee problem".

 Managed honey bees are not in decline.

-They’re not in true danger.
+Most people know the danger that honeybees face, and I have been wondering for years if honeybees are in danger of extinction.
 I'll preface this by saying- I’m not a scientist or a botanist.
 These are my observations from studying this situation over the years.
+The bottom line is, from the research I have found, honeybees are not in true danger of becoming extinct.

 I have a chart below documenting the total number of colonies in the United States.
 It does indeed indicate fluctuation in the number of national colonies, but not with enough variance to support colony collapse disorder (CCD) as a widespread threat.
 It actually shows an increase in the total number of colonies.
 I believe that the continued awareness regarding pollinators as a whole has been beneficial, but could also have the potential to be used for other agendas.
 Again, the net publicity has been good- but it can also have some side effects (which I cover a bit later on).